 One out of the six sandwiches was broken, but that wasn’t a big deal to us.

-Other than that, this FatBoy GF treat physically matches what’s advertised on the box.
+Other than that, this FatBoy GF treat matches physically with what’s advertised on the box.

 Chocolate Cookie Wafer